Am-White/02-Homework/README.md

 ## GOAL <h2>
 Re-formating an already finished webpage in order to achieve accessibility standards, and organize the semantics within the code in order to be better understood.

+## ABOUT ME <h2>
+My name is Amethyst White, I am a young woman from Seattle, WA.
+I am new to computer coding and I am trying to make a career change to better my future.
+I love art, food and whiskey.
+Constructive criticism welcome.

 ## CHANGES MADE <h2>